predis/predis/FAQ.md

 Yes.
 Obviously persistent connections actually work only when using PHP configured as a persistent process reused by the web server (see [PHP-FPM](http://php-fpm.org)).

+### Does Predis support SSL-encrypted connections? ###

+Yes.
+Encrypted connections are mostly useful when connecting to Redis instances exposed by various cloud hosting providers without the need to configure an SSL proxy, but you should also take into account the general performances degradation especially during the connect() operation when the TLS handshake must be performed to secure the connection.
+Persistent SSL-encrypted connections may help in that respect, but they are supported only when running on PHP >= 7.0.0.

 ### Does Predis support transparent (de)serialization of values? ###

 No and it will not ever do that by default.
 The reason behind this decision is that serialization is